 The other type of survival or prepper retreat serves primarily as a bugout location and a space you can visit regularly for hands-on training and preparedness activities.

 Why Bug Out in the First Place?

 There are many possible events that can threaten your life and property and force you to evacuate your home.
 Often a looming natural disaster in your area leaves you with no choice but to evacuate.
-After all, if your home is in the path of an incoming hurricane, tornado, or lava flow, then it’s obvious that you need to bug out, right?

 An epidemic that takes hold in your area is yet another threat that could force you to bug out.
 The goal during an epidemic is to avoid contact with any possible contagious diseases as well as securing access to uncontaminated food and water.
 Bugging out is the only option to ensure that this happens in the event of such an epidemic.